truenas/middleware/docs/userguide/index.rst

 **8) Reset to factory defaults:** if you wish to delete **all** of the configuration changes made in the administrative GUI, select this option.
 Once the configuration is reset, the system will reboot.
-You will need to go to Storage → Volumes → Auto Import Volume to re-import your volume.
+You will need to go to :menuselection:`Storage --> Volumes --> Auto Import Volume` to re-import your volume.

 **9) Shell:** enters a shell in order to run FreeBSD commands.
 To leave the shell, type **exit.**